WebOfTrustInfo/portable-reputation-toolkit/README.md

 - Allow a user to request a claim
 - Retrieve existing claims
-- Search and filtering when retrieving claims
+- Search, filter and algorithmically evaluate claims

 ## Installation